The Right Temptation

 The Right Temptation is a 2000 American mystery erotic thriller film directed by Lyndon Chubbuck and starring Kiefer Sutherland, Rebecca De Mornay and Dana Delany.
+The film was released in United Kingdom on August 21, 2000.
+In United States the film was released the following year by Columbia TriStar Home Video.

 The film is the second collaboration between Kiefer Sutherland and Rebecca De Mornay, the first being The Three Musketeers (1993).

 Plot

 A former police officer, Derian McCall (Rebecca De Mornay), hands in her badge then she and a colleague, opens a detective agency.
 One day Anthea (Dana Delany) walks in, the wife of a wealthy investor, Michael Ferrow-Smith (Kiefer Sutherland).
 Anthea asks Derian to flirt with Michael to see if he is unfaithful, suggests using her as a bait to seduce Anthea's husband.

 Derian bumps into Michael at his racket ball club.
 She gets his Rolex watch and returns it at his office.
 He invites her for a drink, and she tells him she used to be vice cop working undercover, but now doing insurance claims.
 He says he's married, and didn't want to give her the wrong impression as he's not a cheater.

 Anthea says she wanted to uncover Michael's business deals, involving high risk transactions.
 She claims he's violent and even hit her on occasion, and that she fears for her own death.

 One night, Derian wakes up to see someone rummaging through her papers.
 He overpowers her, but her pet pig comes to help.
 She stabs the intruder but he manages to escape.
 Police arrive and take her statement.

 Michael and Derian get together for drinks again, and she tells him about the break-in.
 He says he couldn't stopped thinking about her, and wants to take care of her, because he's in an empty marriage.
 He thinks Anthea might be seeing someone, and he would like to hire Derian as a detective to tail Anthea.